mvk47/Crimepredict/README.md

 # Crimepredict
-to predict a crime type and dispatch forces accordingly
+To predict a crime type and dispatch forces accordingly